Jan Masaryk: Early life

 Born in Prague, he was the son of professor and politician Tomáš Garrigue Masaryk (who became the first president of Czechoslovakia in 1918) and Charlotte Garrigue, Tomáš Garrigue Masaryk's American wife.
-Masaryk was educated in Prague and also in the United States, where he lived for a time as a drifter and for a time as a steelworker.
+Masaryk was educated in Prague and also in the United States, where he lived for a time as a drifter before finding employment as a steelworker.
 Because of his youth in the United States, Masaryk always spoke both Czech and English with a strong American accent.
 He returned home in 1913 and served in the Austro-Hungarian Army during the First World War.
 Masaryk served in Galicia and learned Polish during his wartime career.
 The fact that his father was in exile, working for Czech independence from the Austrian empire, made him the subject of bullying and hazing during his military service as the son of a "traitor".
 His unhappy military service made him unwilling to speak very much of his time as a soldier after the war as it held too many painful memories.